hyspxt/IAAA/README.md

 ## Dependencies
-Aside from Keras, there is an extensive list of necessary imports in the first code cell in PatrickAlfieri.iypnb.
+Aside from `Keras`, there is an extensive list of necessary imports in the first code cell in `PatrickAlfieri.iypnb`.

 ## Building, Running and Testing
 You can simply run each cell code with ease in Google Colab in cloud or on you're machine with Jupyter Notebook, and that's it.